PaulGoes/MIDIsonar/README.md

 ### Setup Screen organization

-Each controller is configured by 9 settings arranged in 3 pages of 3 settings each.
-The third page has settings that are dependent of the chosen type of operation on page 1.
+Each controller is configured by 9 settings arranged in 3 screens of 3 settings each.
+The third screen has settings that are dependent of the chosen type of operation on screen 1.

 ![MIDIsonar Setup Organization](https://github.com/PaulGoes/MIDIsonar/blob/master/Images/MIDIsonar%20Setup%20Overview.png)